junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Celebration after S11E23 finale, thought the world is fixed, everything is okay now

 They're celebrating.
-Just the three of them in the bunker's kitchen, Sam, Dean, and Cas, with several dozens of beer and a full table of now-almost-empty pizza boxes.
+Just the three of them in the bunker's kitchen, Sam, Dean, and Cas, with several dozen beers and a full table of now-almost-empty pizza boxes.
 But nevertheless, it's a big celebration to their standard.

 "Finally, finally!"
 Dean is saying, over a bottle of beer, can't stop beaming.
 "A big win long overdue, here we go!"

-"Yeah I hear you," Sam agrees, a little over himself too, lazily leaning into the seat by the wall, sipping his share of beer.
+"Yeah, I hear you," Sam agrees, a little over himself too, lazily leaning into the seat by the wall, sipping his share of beer.
 "No God, no Darkness, no angel or demon, no new freaking Apocalypse, no bigger disaster when the old one is barely missed.
-How long have we ever really get this much peace?"
+How long have we ever really gotten this much peace?"

 Cas seriously considers his question.
 "At least eleven years ago," he answers with a straight face.